21 Fun Things to Do in Central Park, New York City

 4. Honor John Lennon at the Strawberry Fields

 The next location is west on the Central Park map.
-The Strawberry Fields pay homage to Beetles’ legend, John Lennon.
+The Strawberry Fields pay homage to Beatles' legend, John Lennon.
 It reopened in 1985, on what would have been John Lennon’s 45th birthday.

-Adjacent to this part of Central Park is the Dakota Apartments, where John Lennon and Yoko Ono lived when he died.
+Adjacent to this part of Central Park is the Dakota Apartments, where John Lennon and Yoko Ono lived.

-Commemorating his life and talents, the Strawberry Fields was named after the Beetles’ hit Strawberry Fields Forever.
+Commemorating his life and talents, the Strawberry Fields was named after the Beatles' hit Strawberry Fields, which Lennon wrote.

 Take in the iconic black and white Imagine mosaic.
-The Imagine mosaic was named after another of John Lennon’s famous songs and represents peace and free thought.
+The mosaic was named after one of John Lennon's most famous songs and represents peace and free thought.

 5. Visit the Swedish Cottage Marionette Theater